Heckler & Koch XM8: Usage

 While the XM8 fell out of favor with the U.S. Armed Forces, Heckler & Koch sought to market the rifle globally.
 In the meantime, the Malaysian Armed Forces expressed interest in using the rifle and by 2007 openly stated its intention to purchase the XM8 rifle.
-By 2010, the Royal Malaysian Navy special unit PASKAL began using the XM8 along with other Heckler & Koch assault rifles including the HK416 and G36.
+By 2010, the Royal Malaysian Navy special unit PASKAL began using the XM8 along with other Heckler & Koch rifles including the HK416 and G36.